 “Are you threatening me old man?” said Irus.
 “Well stand up so I can punch your lights out.”

 One of the suitors overhead the two old tramps quarrelling and thought it was hilarious.
 He ordered them both inside so that the suitors could enjoy the spectacle of a beggar’s boxing match.

 A space was cleared in the middle of the dining hall.
 The suitors placed bets on which tramp would knock the other out first.
-Irus was the clear favourite to win.
-But then the two men stripped down for the fight.
-Odysseus’s muscles glistened and all could see that he was built like an ox.
+Irus was the clear favourite to win, but then the two men stripped down for the fight.
+Odysseus’ muscles glistened and all could see that he was built like an ox.
 Irus began to tremble with fear – but it was too late.

 Odysseus hit Irus with a glancing blow and he was out cold.
 The servants dragged him out by his feet and threw him on the dung heap beside the corpse of old Argos.

-The suitors gave Odysseus his reward for his victory: scraps of meat from their plates, but Antinous said to Odysseus, “That was a good hit from an old swine like you, but don’t get any ideas or get above yourself, or you’ll soon be out on your ear.”
+The suitors gave Odysseus his reward for his victory: scraps of meat from their plates.
+Antinous said to Odysseus, “That was a good hit from an old swine like you, but don’t get any ideas or become above yourself, or you’ll soon be out on your ear.”